 This article will help people who still eat bread and then wonder why they get sick to think again!
-It also highlights the need for gluten avoidance and adequate probiotics during infancy to set up mental health for life!
+It also highlights the need for gluten and wheat lectins avoidance and adequate probiotics during infancy to set up mental health for life!
 Aargh!
 See what went wrong before we could even talk.

 Most people believe that grains are a wholesome part of a healthy diet, particularly whole grains, such as whole wheat.
 Whole grains are also one of the relatively few foods that are allowed to make health claims on their labels, relating whole grains with a reduced risk of heart disease and certain cancers.

 Unfortunately, there’s a large body of evidence indicating that whole grains, and whole wheat in particular (yes even organic), can contribute to significant health problems—both physical and mental.
 This evidence, however, has not registered with the U.S. Department of Health and Human Services, the U.S. Department of Agriculture (USDA), or the Food and Drug Administration (FDA)—the first two of which developed the dietary guideline to consume three or more ounces of whole grain products per day.

 When you begin to review the evidence stacked up against whole grains, it becomes rather self-evident that our reliance on wheat and other grains may be one of the primary culprits for the poor health of so many.

 The Toxic Effects of Wheat Germ Agglutinin (WGA)

 Wheat contains high amounts of wheat germ agglutinin (WGA); a glycoprotein classified as a lectin, which is largely responsible for many of wheat’s ill effects.
 Other grains high in lectins include rice, spelt, and rye.